Glenn Murcutt: Life

-Murcutt was born in London to Australian parents.
+Murcutt was born on 25 July 1936 in London to Australian parents.
 He spent the first five years of his life in the Morobe Province of Papua New Guinea, where he first encountered vernacular architecture.
 After moving to Sydney with his parents in 1941, he was educated at Manly Boys' High School and studied architecture at the Sydney Technical College, from which he graduated in 1961.
 Murcutt's early work experience was with various architects, such as Neville Gruzman, Ken Woolley, Sydney Ancher and Bryce Mortlock, which exposed him to their style of organic architecture focussing on relationships to nature.
 By 1969, Murcutt established his own practice in the Sydney suburb of Mosman.

 Murcutt works as a sole practitioner, producing residential and institutional work all over Australia.
 Although he does not work outside the country or run a large firm, his work has a worldwide influence, especially since Murcutt teaches master classes for beginning and established architects.

 Murcutt's motto, 'touch the earth lightly', leads him to design his works to fit into the Australian landscape features.
 His works are highly economical and multi-functional.
 Murcutt also pays attention to aspects of the environment such as wind direction, water movement, temperature and light surrounding his sites before he designs the building itself.
 Materials such as glass, stone, timber, concrete, steel and corrugated iron are often included in his works.